+OCR also provides information to educators to help answer students' questions about their rights and responsibilities, to aid in offering practical suggestions to students to facilitate the successful transition to postsecondary education and to ensure that educators are aware of postsecondary institutions' obligations to students.
 Institutions of postsecondary education have significantly different responsibilities from those of elementary and secondary school districts.
-The unique relationship between postsecondary institutions and students with disabilities is apparent in the application and pre- and post-admission processes.
+The unique relationship between institutions of postsecondary education and students with disabilities is apparent in the application and pre- and post-admissions processes.
 For example: